Curran-WFU/WWTP-Metagenomic-Tools/README.md

 # WWTP-Metagenomic-Tools

-A set of small databases and programs for analyzing metagenomes from wastewater treatment plant reactors.
+A set of small databases and a program for analyzing metagenomes from wastewater treatment plant reactors.
 These programs will run either in Google Colaboratory or on personal computers.

 A.  Components in this site.